ALawaetz/pyRAP/README.md

 # pyRAP
-Pipeline to annotate Rend-seq data genomewide
+Pipeline to annotate Rend-seq data genome-wide

-The pyRAP pipeline take wig files as input and outputs annotation files in GFF3 or GTF format.
+The pyRAP pipeline takes wig files as input and outputs annotation files in GFF3 or GTF format.

 ## Installation
 The pipeline is written completely in Python 3.
 Dependencies can be found in the file pyrap_environment.yml.
 For installation of dependencies, see below.